diffstorm/processWatchdog/README.md

 Or just `./run.sh &` which is recommended.

 ## TODO
-- Replace ping with heartbeat in the code and .ini
 - Redesign the apps.c
 - Add CPU & RAM usage to the statistics
 - Create easy-to-use heartbeat libraries